 We get it; you don't like to read instruction manuals.
 But for your phone system, you should at least take a peek to see how to tailor it to your business needs.

 Nextiva has put together easy-to-read support resources to keep you and your team productive.
 Check out our Quick Reference Guides and user manuals for many popular VoIP devices.
-Schedule a live training session or watch a product webinar and share it with your team.

 Every bit of knowledge has value in limiting the amount of time you spend asking for help and increases your value to your company.

 When your VoIP system lets you define everyone's phone extension, and the extension for advanced features, it can get confusing.
 It's best if you develop an organized system for providing extensions.

 You can define the first number by the location.
 For instance, consider this approach: